DivineMC/DivineMC/README.md

 ### Compiling
 Use the command `./gradlew build` to build the API and server.
 Compiled JARs will be placed under `DivineMC-API/build/libs` and `DivineMC-Server/build/libs`. **These JARs are not used to start a server**.

-To compile a server-ready paperclip jar, run `./gradlew createReobfPaperclipJar`.
+To compile a server-ready paperclip jar, run `./gradlew createMojmapPaperclipJar`.
 The compiled paperclip jar will be in `build/libs/` in the main root.

 ###### We don't steal logo from YatopiaMC!
 [List of all forks](https://gist.github.com/NONPLAYT/48742353af8ae36bcef5d1c36de9730a)